-In This Place was originally dedicated to utilizing analog photography to initiate a forced intimacy between the two main subjects, my Cuban immigrant parents, and the photographer—me.
-However, the work has recently grown into something else not initially planned for.
-It now describes a feeling of limbo, stuck in a purgatory between healing and wanting to detach myself from my parents and their lifestyle.
+In This Place was originally dedicated to utilizing analog photography to initiate a forced intimacy between the two main subjects, the photographer's Cuban immigrant parents, and the photographer themself.
+However, the work has grown into something else.
+It now describes a feeling of limbo, stuck in a purgatory between healing and detachment from parents and their lifestyle.
 Identity comes into play here in various words: daughter, cuban, college graduate, closeted queer, nonbinary, photographer, writer.
-Through the lens, I have stirred a series of unvocalized conversations between my parents and I in a distancing manner.
-In these conversations, we are attempting to understand and explore each other’s social, cultural, and personal identities.
+Through the lens, stirred series of unvocalized conversations between the parents and the photographer are presented.
+In these conversations, there are attempts to understand and explore each other’s social, cultural, and personal identities.